clickalicious/memcached-php/README.md

 You will find a `Demo.php` showing in detail how to use the **Memcached.php** `client`.

-## Flags
+## Metadata

-**Memcached.php** makes use of the clients` flags field.
-The first **16 Bits** (Decimal up to 65.535) are reserved by this client library.
-The bitmask (flags) is also propagated to the public API so you can use it too.
-But be aware of the reservation: You can start using Bit **17 - 32** (the field is 32 Bit unsigned as Decimal interpretation).
+`Memcached` provides a 32 Bit (Version > 1.2.1) unsigned Integer field for meta data.
+From the `Memcached` protocol specification:
+> Note that in memcached 1.2.1 and higher, flags may be 32-bits, instead of 16, but you might want to restrict yourself to 16 bits for compatibility with older versions.

+**Memcached.php** uses this field for its meta data.
+The meta data is required to mark data for serialization and stuff like this.
+This meta data is stored via the clients` flags field.
+The first **8 Bits** are reserved by **Memcached.php**.
+The other half of the 16 Bits can be used by your app.

 ## Documentation